Rongxian Giant Buddha

-The Rongxian Giant Buddha (榮縣大佛 (荣县大佛, Róngxìan Dàfó)) formerly romanized as Yong-hien or Hong-yien, is a 36.7 m tall stone statue, built around 817 (during the Tang dynasty), depicting Maitreya.
+The Rongxian Giant Buddha (榮縣大佛 (荣县大佛, Róngxìan Dàfó)) formerly romanized as Yong-hien or Hong-yien, is a 36.7 m tall stone statue, built around 817 (during the Tang dynasty), depicting Shakyamuni.
 It is 90 kilometres east of the Leshan Giant Buddha.
 The Buddha is carved out of the cliff face of a stone hill that lies to the north east of Rongxian and the Rongxi River in the eastern part of Sichuan province in China.
 Standing 414 metres above sea level, the stone sculpture overlooks the town of Rongxian below its feet.
 After the Leshan Giant Buddha, it is the second tallest pre-modern statue.
 The Temple is located on the Dafo Road, Rongxian, Zigong Shi, Sichuan Sheng, China.
 Dàfó (大佛) in Chinese means Big Buddha.
 The nearest city is Zigong.